The power of the pixel lays in its ability to track user behavior and pass information back to Facebook from third-party sites like yours.

-- Use Google Tag Manager, which will walk you through how to set the variables and values and then you can install the pixel through that
+- Use Google Tag Manager, which will walk you through how to set the variables and values, and then you can install the pixel through it.

 Leverage your pixel on Instagram

-Your Facebook pixel can also be used on Instagram since the two platforms are inherently tied together.
+Your Facebook pixel can also be used on Instagram, since the two platforms are linked.

-That means any data you pass to Facebook is passed to Instagram as well.
+That means any data that goes to Facebook is passed on to Instagram as well.
 In fact, many people market on Facebook with the main intention of leveraging their third-party platform audiences.